euler-xyz/ethereum-vault-connector/docs/specs.md

 - Perform all the necessary calculations
 - Decrease the violator's debt, increase the liquidator's debt
 - Seize the collateral.
 If it's an internal balance, decrease the violator's balance and increase the liquidator's balance.
 If it's an external vault, use impersonation functionality to transfer the shares from the violator to the liquidator.
 After impersonation functionality used, forgive the Account Status Check on the violator
-1. Release the vault from being a controller of the violator if the position is fully liquidated
 1. Require the Account Status Check on the liquidator account
 1. Require the Vault Status Check